MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Stack.md

 [gtk_stack_] get_visible_child_name
 -----------------------------------

-Returns the name of the currently visible child of *stack*, or `Any` if there is no visible child.
+Returns the name of the currently visible child of this stack, or `Any` if there is no visible child.

-Returns: (transfer none) (nullable): the name of the visible child of the **Gnome::Gtk3::Stack**
+Returns: the name of the visible child of the **Gnome::Gtk3::Stack**

-Since: 3.10

     method gtk_stack_get_visible_child_name ( --> Str )